n123git/YWSaveEditor/docs/general.md

 ## **Section ID (ID)**

-This is a `Uint8` (0-255) useed to uniquely identify the section, similar to a `UUID`.
-For example, `0x06` is the SectionID for Key Items, which is ALWAYS correct, despite the exact offset being extremely inconsistent, and therefore cannot directly be used.
+This is a `Uint8` (0-255) used to uniquely identify the section, similar to a `UUID`.
+For example, `0x06` is the SectionID for Key Items, which is constant, and NEVER varies between save files, despite the exact offset being inconsistent, and therefore cannot directly be used.

 ### Example tree structure (abstract):